Why You Need Worldbuilding (Yes, You) |Worldbuilding 1|

 If you’re depending on your readers having done some required reading to envision your novel, you haven’t really done your job as a writer.
 To make a reference to my man Sherlock, you can’t expect your readers to make bricks if you haven’t at least given them the clay.

 I’m going to give an example from Twilight.
 This example wasn’t strictly a worldbuilding issue, but I do think it illustrates the trouble you can get into when you make bad assumptions about what your readers’ backgrounds are.

-Meyer was rightfully criticized for this decision, and to defend her choice, she said she alluded to another novel within her book.
-Meyer explained that this real-life novel she referenced has a similar ending where the book builds up to something that never happens.
+Meyer was rightfully criticized for this decision, but in her defense she said that a few times within the text, Breaking Dawn alluded to the title of a real-life novel that similarly builds up to something that never happens.

-Basically, Meyer was saying that, despite all the promises of a bloodbath her story made, readers should have anticipated that the battle would never happen, simply because she’d made references to another novel.
+Basically, Meyer was saying that, despite all the promises of a bloodbath her story made, readers should have anticipated that the battle would never happen because she’d made a few scant references to another novel.

-Sorry Meyer, but that doesn’t cut it.
-I had never read the novel you referenced, and the book you wrote promised me a different story.
+Respectfully Meyer, that doesn’t cut it.
+Readers, like myself, who had never read the referenced novel to know its plot were left no other clues to go by.
+The novel Meyer wrote promised a bloodbath that was not delivered.
 References are fine.
 They can add an extra level of enjoyment to readers in the know, but they can’t be required reading for people to feel satisfied by your book.